North Korean occupation of South Korea: Women and youths

-There was also a focus on the young, as they were seen to be more malleable towards communism.
+There was also a focus on the young, as they were seen to be more malleable towards supporting communism.
 The youth were forced to attend political meetings, whereas the aged were not required to.
 Also, school was used as an important source for propagandistic efforts towards the youth, and the young Communists (the Youth Alliance) were meticulously and extensively organized through the schools.
 For example, the Youth Alliance members were assigned to various sections.
 There was an education section, cultural section, registration section, and accounting section, with the focus on organization and indoctrination.
 Like the Women's Alliance, the Youth Alliance had district, country, and city headquarters.
 According to historian Charles Armstrong, a US Air Force survey found that approximately "two-thirds of the students actively supported the KPA."